SilicateWielder/memlayer-js/README.md

 **The plug-and-play memory layer for smart, contextual agents**

-Memlayer adds persistent, intelligent memory to any LLM, enabling agents that recall context across conversations, extract structured knowledge, and surface relevant information when it matters.
+Memlayer adds persistent, intelligent memory to any LLM in just 3 lines of code, enabling agents that recall context across conversations, extract structured knowledge, and surface relevant information when it matters.

 **<100ms Fast Search • Noise-Aware Memory Gate • Multi-Tier Retrieval Modes • 100% Local • Zero Config**